Barracuda10/GTANoRandoms/README.md

 <h1>MatchingSwitch</h1>
-[EXPERIMENTAL] This is a tool to create no randoms session<br>
+[EXPERIMENTAL] This is a tool for creating no randoms session<br>
 <br>
 <details>
   <summary>What it can do and how it works</summary>
   <br>
-  Usually a session will join random people because it's connected to a game server (matchmaking server) that matching random players into the session.<br>
+  Usually a session will join random people because it's connected to a game server called matchmaking server that matching random players into the session.<br>
   This tool can block the server that matching randoms into the session.<br>
   This is how it create a Public Session that random players won't start to join, while friends and their friends and crew members are free to join but except randoms.<br>
   Click red button in the center or use hot key (default disabled) and it will block that matchmaking server.<br>
 </details>
-Just click red button in the center or use hot key (default disabled) to activate.<br>
+Just click the button in the center or use hot key (default disabled) to activate.<br>
 <br>
 <a href="https://raw.githubusercontent.com/Barracuda10/MatchmakingSwitch/master/MatchmakingSwitch/x64/Release/MatchingSwitch.exe"><ins>Download here...</ins></a><br>
 <a href="//raw.githubusercontent.com/Barracuda10/MatchmakingSwitch/master/MatchmakingSwitch/x64/Release/ffmpeg/MatchingSwitch.exe"><ins>Download this version if the notification sound is not loud enough...</ins></a><br>